-Our conference will give all stakeholders – new and existing - an opportunity to find out what the changes will mean, how the new GLAA will work with businesses, as well as law enforcement, Non-Government Organisations (NGOs), and Government agencies as part of the UK’s Modern Slavery Strategy.
+Our conference will give all stakeholders – new and existing - an opportunity to find out what all these changes mean and how the new GLAA will work with and support everyone in the fight against modern slavery.
 We’ll also look at what challenges we could all face in the future.

-The Prime Minister has called modern slavery, of which labour exploitation is a key component ‘the great human rights issue of our time’ and I very much look forward to meeting you at this event, answering any queries you might have and hearing your thoughts as to how, together, we can eliminate exploitative practise.
+The Prime Minister has called modern slavery, of which labour exploitation is a key component, ‘the great human rights issue of our time’ and I very much look forward to meeting you at this event, discussing and hearing your thoughts as to how, together, we can eliminate exploitative practice.

-The day will also include interactive break-out workshops where issues can be shared and I am sure resolved.
-The themes of these sessions will follow the UK Modern Slavery Strategy: prevent, protect, pursue and prepare.
-This event has proved very popular in the past so booking early to secure your place is strongly advisable.
+To help achieve this, for the first time, there will be interactive break-out workshops where issues can be shared and I am sure resolved.
+The themes of these sessions will be prevent, protect, pursue and prepare.

 Paul Broadbent, Chief Executive, Gangmasters and Labour Abuse Authority